FINNGEN/ETL/README.md

 👩‍⚕️HELP: from register-team, medical expert:💪TODO: the output of the DQD has to be check with the help of medical experts.
 If problems found, these should be fixed in steps 1 or 3, or by register team in source data.

+# Action Points

+✳️ = essential

+- ✳️ first 2 steps in FinnGenTableTypes:
+- ✳️ Javier improves FinnOMOP-vocabulary in collaboration with FinnOMOP
+- ✳️ Kumar maps VNR to RxNorm
+- ✳️ medical codes in detailed_longitudinal_data are match to the OMOP-vocabulary
+- ✳️ missing matches are corrected with the help of clinical expert
+- ✳️ columns in detailed_longitudinal_data go to different tables in the OMOP-CDM.
+Clinical expert/register-team need supervise this.
+Is source data going to the right table in the right way ??
+Is there other info in that we want to include in the CDM ??
+- ✳️ Data Quality Dashboard is run.
+Previous steps are fixed until we have an acceptable quality.
+- optional: PRE2DUP to calculate eras